-Households earning below 500% of the National Federal Poverty Guidelines must first apply for a disaster loan through SBA and be denied because of inability to repay or inadequate credit.
+Households earning below 500% of the National Federal Poverty Guidelines must first apply for a disaster loan through SBA and be denied unless the household is receiving income-based government assistance.
 PEMA will coordinate with SBA to identify individuals who were denied an SBA loan.
 PEMA will work to contact these individuals to provide information about DRAP and application process.
-Individuals that are income eligible, who were denied an SBA loan, do not have to wait to be contacted by PEMA to submit a DRAP application.
-Applicants must follow the process, and meet the requirements, specified below.
-DRAP applications without proof of an SBA Loan Request Denial will not be considered.
+Individuals that are income eligible, who were denied an SBA loan, do not have to wait to be contacted by PEMA to submit a DRAP application.2 Applicants must follow the process, and meet the requirements, specified below.

 - 1. Applications must be for a primary residence only. - 2.
 One application may be submitted per household. - 3.
 DRAP grant application must be submitted within 90 days of the date DRAP activation is announced for the applicable disaster. - 4.
-When DRAP is made available, eligible households apply for the grant using the Commonwealth online eGrants system. - To apply using the eGrants system, the applicant needs to register for a Keystone Login.
-Keystone Login is a username and password that is used to log into any Commonwealth agency online service that participates in Keystone Login.
+When DRAP is made available, eligible households apply for the grant using the Commonwealth online eGrants system. - 5.
+To apply using the eGrants system, the applicant needs to register for a Keystone Login.
+Keystone login is a username and password that can be used to log into any Commonwealth agency online service that participates in Keystone Login.
 A Keystone Login can be obtained here: https://keystonelogin.pa.gov/Account/Register.